Mikoyan-Gurevich MiG-25: Later versions

-As the result of Belenko's defection and the compromise of the MiG-25P's radar and missile systems, beginning in 1976, the Soviets started to develop an advanced version, the MiG-25PD ("Foxbat-E").
+As the result of Belenko's defection and the compromise of the MiG-25P's radar and missile systems, beginning in 1976, the Soviets developed an updated version with a new fire control system, the MiG-25PD ("Foxbat-E").
+The MiG-25PD replaced the Smerch-A radar of the MiG-25P with the Saphir-25, based on the MiG-23's Saphir-23, supplemented by an Infrared search and track (IRST) system.
+The ability to carry R-60 air-to-air missiles was added.
+A total of 104 MiG-25PDs were built from 1978 to 1984, while existing MiG-25Ps were modified to a similar standard to the PD as the MiG-25PDS.

-Plans for a new aircraft to develop the MiG-25's potential to go faster than the in-service limit of Mach 2.8 were designed as a flying prototype.
-Unofficially designated MiG-25M, it had new powerful engines R15BF2-300, improved radar, and missiles.
-This work never resulted in a machine for series production, as the coming MiG-31 showed more promise.
+Work was also carried out to improve the MiG-25's performance, with a revised version of the R15 engine, the R15BF2-300, designed with an extra compression stage and running at higher temperatures to give greater power and better fuel consumption.
+A MiG-25P was fitted with the new engines, with testing of the modified aircraft, unofficially known as the MiG-25M (Ye-155M) beginning in 1974.
+Planned production aircraft would have received improved radar and armament, but production orders never followed, as the coming MiG-31 showed more promise.
+Three MiG-25RB reconnaissance/strike aircraft were also modified with the R15BF2-300, which were used to set a series of time-to-height world records (under the designation Ye-266M) on 17 May 1975, and two altitude world records in 1977.

 Operational history

 Soviet Union

-The unarmed 'B' version had greater impact than the interceptor when the USSR sent two MiG-25R and two MiG-25RB to Egypt in March 1971, which stayed until July 1972.
+The unarmed "B" version had greater impact than the interceptor when the USSR sent two MiG-25R and two MiG-25RB to Egypt in March 1971, which stayed until July 1972.
 They were operated by the Soviet 63rd Independent Air Detachment (Det 63), which was established for this mission.
 Det 63 flew over Israeli-held territory in Sinai on reconnaissance missions roughly 20 times.
 The flights were in pairs at maximum speed and high altitude, between 17000 and 23000 m.
 On 6 November 1971, a Soviet MiG-25 operating out of Egypt flying at Mach 2.5 was met by Israeli F-4Es and fired upon unsuccessfully.
 A MiG-25 was tracked flying over Sinai at Mach 3.2 during this period.
-The MiG-25 engines went into overspeed, which led to them being scrapped.
+The MiG-25 engines went into overspeed, which caused them to be scrapped.
 Det 63 was sent back home in 1972.
 Soviet-operated reconnaissance Foxbats returned to Egypt in 19–20 October 1973, during the Yom Kippur War.
 Det 154 remained in Egypt until late 1974.

-During the 1970s, the Soviet air force conducted reconnaissance overflights across Iran using its MiG-25RBSh aircraft in response to joint US-Iran recon operations.
+During the 1970s, the Soviet air force conducted reconnaissance overflights across Iran using its MiG-25RBSh aircraft in response to joint U.S.–Iran reconnaissance operations.

 The Swedish Air Force observed Soviet Air Defence MiG-25s via radar regularly performing intercepts at 19000 m and 2.9 km behind the Lockheed SR-71 Blackbird at 22000 m over the Baltic Sea in the 1980s.